 Get a taste of the coast, from Valparaiso to Viña del Mar

 Breakfast, Lunch, Wine tasting

 Join a full-day excursion to Chile’s coastal region.
 Begin in Valparaiso, “the Jewel of the Pacific,” whose seaport has been named a UNESCO World Heritage site.
-Take in views of the harbor, bohemian, colonial-style buildings and charming manor houses before sitting down for an included lunch.
-Afterward, travel to the Casablanca Valley to taste the regional labels and tour the vineyards.
+Take in views of the harbor and the area’s bohemian, colonial-style buildings and charming manor houses before sitting down for an included lunch.
+Afterward, travel to the Casablanca Valley to taste regional labels and tour the vineyards.

 Puerto Varas2 nights - hotel info